rblack42/sphinxcontrib-pylit/rst/introduction/01-project-setup.rst

 ----------

 The **.gitignore** file keeps files we do not want to track with Git_ out of the set of files we will maintain on Github_.
-The line sin this file identify file patterns and directories to ignore.
+The lines in this file identify file patterns and directories to ignore.

 ..  literalinclude::   /_examples/gitignore-01